expo/examples/with-tv/README.md

 Creates a project that can build for Apple TV and Android TV targets.

-> **Note**: This example is still at an experimental stage, and is based on SDK 50 alpha packages which are not yet part of any supported Expo SDK release.
+> **Note**: This example is still at an experimental stage, and is based on SDK 50 beta release.

 This project uses